 - Have no treatment or planned treatment involving diuretics

 - Have not been part of another clinical intervention in the past three months

 - CHILD BRIGHT Network – funded by the Canadian Institutes of Health Research (CIHR)

 - Three to Be Foundation

-This is a 40 week (10 month) randomized controlled clinical trial that will take place at Holland Bloorview and SickKids.
-The trial involves a screening visit, baseline visit, a 16 week intervention period, along with a follow-up visit about 6 months later.
-Your child will have a 50/50 chance of being randomly assigned (randomized) to either metformin or placebo.
+This is a 48 week (11 month) study that will take place at Holland Bloorview and SickKids.
+The study involves a screening visit, an observation period of 16-months before metformin is started, a baseline visit, a 16 week intervention period where metformin is taken, along with a follow-up visit about 4 months later.
 You and your child will first be asked to come in for a screening session; through talking with you and your child and completing some assessments, we will determine if your child meets the eligibility criteria.

 There will be 10 study visits at Holland Bloorview and 3 study visits at SickKids.
-During the period that your child is taking the study pill, your child will also receive active physiotherapy twice a week for 16 weeks with a trained research physiotherapist (PT) at Holland Bloorview.
-If willing, your child will also have 3 pictures of their brain taken at SickKids.
-Furthermore, your child will complete thinking tests 3 times and questionnaires 2 times at SickKids.
+If willing, your child will also have 2 pictures of their brain taken at SickKids.
+Furthermore, your child will complete thinking tests 3 times at SickKids.

 Interested in participating?

-If you are interested in participating in this study or have additional questions, please contact Nisha Kapil at 416-425-6220 ext.
-6488 or firstname.lastname@example.org.
+If you are interested in participating in this study or have additional questions, please contact Eisha Amjad at 416-425-6220 ext.
+6211 or firstname.lastname@example.org.
 Contacting us does not obligate you or your child to participate in the study.